LuisCristovao/Experiments/NewSite/one_page_site/ReadMe.txt

 Search posts should only memorize post id in order to not insert repeated posts.Also should put in front those posts that match more the query tags.

 Every time I insert a post on DB, it should always update search_tags.json (add,edit, delete).
-Also should update the list of most recent posts???

 **next:**

- **1. make home page.
- 2.
-3. improve search engine**
+1. **improve search engine**
+2. ** make tags page**

 ### Errors

- 1. Edit row replicated row, but can't replicate error
- 2. project page with only 3 projects but with a card high enough to enable page scroll, automatically scrolls up when I reach the bottom of page.
-This happens in desktop view.(?search=automation)
+ 1. ?search=recent on phone mode has an error find out (more or less fixed!!!)
- 3. html encode on tags not working, for instance hiperlink to ?search=machine learning => ?search=machine%20learning.
+ 2.   html encode on tags not working, for instance hiperlink to ?search=machine learning => ?search=machine%20learning.
 What I need is decodeURI() encodeURI(), no solution maybe send post... which i will not do
- 4.